Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_5.md

 **Completed:** 2025-06-10

 **Major Changes Made:**
+- **REFACTORED NAMING**: Renamed `WiseCrowdDataGenerator` to `WiseCrowdDataOrchestrator` for better semantic clarity
+- **PACKAGE RESTRUCTURE**: Moved orchestration step classes from `generators` package to new `orchestration` package
 - Created ILog interface and SystemOutLog implementation for flexible logging
-- Created WiseCrowdDataGenerator main orchestrator class with complete pipeline management
+- Created WiseCrowdDataOrchestrator main orchestrator class with complete pipeline management
-- Extracted generation steps into separate classes (AssetDataGenerationStep, PriceSeriesGenerationStep, UserDataGenerationStep, TransactionDataGenerationStep, UserHoldingsGenerationStep) per user request for smaller files
+- Extracted generation steps into separate classes in orchestration package for clean separation of concerns
-- Added comprehensive function comments to all WiseCrowdDataGenerator methods
+- Added comprehensive function comments to all WiseCrowdDataOrchestrator methods
 - Enhanced DataGenerationService with row counting functionality and getRowCount() method
 - Implemented progress feedback with step numbers, timing, and row counts
 - Added file dependency handling with proper type conversion between file I/O and generators